bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 app.add_system(win_game.run_if(contrived_run_condition));
 ```

-Systems may have any number of run conditions (and inherit them from the sets they belong to), but will only run if all of their run conditions return `true`.

 Run conditions can serve as a lightweight optimization tool: each one is evaluated only each schedule update, and shared across the system set.
 Reducing the number of tasks spawned can really add up.
 Like always though: benchmark!

 Bevy 0.10 is shipping with a lovely collection of built-in [common run conditions](https://dev-docs.bevyengine.org/bevy/ecs/schedule/common_conditions/index.html).
 Courtesy of [#6587 by `@maniwani`](https://github.com/bevyengine/bevy/pull/6587), [#7579 by `@inodentry`](https://github.com/bevyengine/bevy/pull/7579)and [#7806 by `@jakobhellermann`](https://github.com/bevyengine/bevy/pull/7806), you can quickly check if there are events to process, changes to resources, input states and more.